bytecodealliance/sightglass/engines/wasmtime/README.md

 All configuration is optional.
 The script responds to environment variables that change the Wasmtime source code used; by default, the script will download the tip-of-`main` Wasmtime from the official repository.
+Note that a `hash`, if provided, must be the full commit hash.
 If provided, the first CLI argument can override the destination directory at which to place the built files.

 ### Contributing